Hydrofluoric acid: Etchant, cleaner

-A 5% to 9% hydrofluoric acid gel is also commonly used to etch all ceramic dental restorations to improve bonding.
+A 5% to 9% hydrofluoric acid gel is commonly used to etch all ceramic dental restorations to improve bonding.
 For similar reasons, dilute hydrofluoric acid is a component of household rust stain remover, in car washes in "wheel cleaner" compounds, in ceramic and fabric rust inhibitors, and in water spot removers.
 Because of its ability to dissolve iron oxides as well as silica-based contaminants, hydrofluoric acid is used in pre-commissioning boilers that produce high-pressure steam.
-Hydrofluoric acid is also useful for dissolving rock samples (usually powdered) prior to analysis.
+Hydrofluoric acid is useful for dissolving rock samples (usually powdered) prior to analysis.
 In similar manner, this acid is used in acid macerations to extract organic fossils from silicate rocks.
 Fossiliferous rock may be immersed directly into the acid, or a cellulose nitrate film may be applied (dissolved in amyl acetate), which adheres to the organic component and allows the rock to be dissolved around it.

-Oil refining

-In a standard oil refinery process known as alkylation, isobutane is alkylated with low-molecular-weight alkenes (primarily a mixture of propylene and butylene) in the presence of an acid catalyst derived from hydrofluoric acid.
-The catalyst protonates the alkenes (propylene, butylene) to produce reactive carbocations, which alkylate isobutane.
-The reaction is carried out at mild temperatures (0 and 30 °C) in a two-phase reaction.

 Production

 Hydrofluoric acid was first prepared in 1771, by Carl Wilhelm Scheele.
 It is now mainly produced by treatment of the mineral fluorite, CaF_{2}, with concentrated sulfuric acid at approximately 265 °C.